akiraohgaki/devbox/README.md

 ### Use with terminal

-You can also start the devbox container with any command, such as zsh, so that Visual Studio Code Server does not start automatically.
+You can also start the devbox container with any command, such as zsh.

 ```sh
 docker run --name devbox -ti docker.io/akiraohgaki/devbox zsh